appeler/search_names/README.rst

 There are seven kinds of challenges in searching a long list of names in a large text corpus:

-1. The names on the list may not be in a standard format, for e.g., first name may not always be followed by last name, etc.
+1. Names may not be in a standard format, e.g., the first name may not always be followed by the last name, etc.

-2. It isn't clear what to search for.
-For instance, searching FirstName LastName may not be enough.
-References to the person may take the form of Prefix LastName, etc.
+2. Searching FirstName LastName may not be enough.
+References to the person may take the form of Prefix LastName, etc. For instance, President Clinton.

 3. Names may be misspelled.